fullStackOasis/advent-of-code-2024/day-05/README.md

 To run the part 1 code, `node index.js example.txt 1`

+To run the part 2 code, `node index.js example.txt 2`

-Parts 1 passed, accruing 1 more gold star.
+Parts 1 and 2 passed, accruing 2 more gold stars.